 The Dietary Guidelines for Americans and the MyPlate educational tool recommends choosing foods that provide more potassium, dietary fiber, calcium and vitamin D. Dairy foods contain three of the four nutrients of concern.
 Dairy foods provide a powerhouse of nutrients in an affordable, appealing and accessible way.
 With just 10 percent of the calories in the American diet, milk delivers a package of nine essential nutrients important for good health.
 Few foods provide this unique contribution of nutrients.

 How much milk and milk products do the Dietary Guidelines for Americans recommend?
 An easy way for moms to think about achieving the recommendations is to serve three "age-appropriate" servings daily.
-The most recent guidelines focuses on children, and calls for an increase in consumption of low-fat or fat-free milk and milk products.
+The most recent guidelines focus on children, and calls for an increase in consumption of low-fat or fat-free milk and milk products.
 Specifically, the recommendation for:

 - ages 9 and older is 3 cups (three eight-ounce servings)